 She didn't know she was African American until she was six years old.
 The family had a portrait taken and Janie, called Alphabet by the Washburns because she had been given so many names looked at the photograph and thought she must not be in it, because the only one not identified by name was a dark little girl with long hair.
 The Washburns laughed and pointed Janie out to herself.

 Janie is, for better or worse, much better off with the Washburns than a lot of African American children in general were at the time.
 It does seem Mis Washburn genuinely cares for Janie and her grandmother, who everyone calls Nanny.
 But Janie's ultimate conundrum is that she is torn between two worlds.
 The black children at school consider her to be too fine, with her long flowing hair and white children's clothes.
 She was given outgrown clothing from the Washburns but it was still much nicer than most clothing given to African American children.
 She was picked on by the kids at school, who told her mean and lopsided stories about her parents.
-Nanny didn't like seeing her granddaughter's head hanging so low, and then with the support of the Washburns they were granted a house and more space, so as to improve Janie's quality of life.
+Nanny didn't like seeing her granddaughter's head hanging so low, and then with the support of the Washburns they were granted a house and more space.

 Nanny insists Janie marry Brother Logan Killicks with his sixty acres, as Nanny knows herself to be soon to die and she does not want to go to her grave with her grandchild unprotected.
 Logan Killicks weds Janie and though he lives a common life, Janie is well cared for and never starved.
 He loves her perfectly, speaking rhymes to her and looking after all her needs, but she just doesn't want him.
 Janie wants to be kissed by love like a fruit tree is kissed by bees in the spring.